Do you feel like you are in a Tug of War?

 “We’re being asked to both speed up and slow down,”

 validates the tension.
-It also makes it easier to work through—together. - Zoom out
+It also makes it easier to work through—together.

 Most paradoxes show up over time, not all at once.